What is The Bronxville School Foundation?

 What amount do most people give?

 We have individual donations of $25 and some over $20,000.
-Our average donation is $788.
+Our average donation is around $850.
 A donation of any amount is appreciated and makes a difference to your child's education and the health of school and the larger community.

 How much money do you raise?

-For 2019-2020, we had total contributions of $407,708 from 495 donors from the annual community fund drive.
-Additional donations were made by alumni and participants in the annual Katie Welling Memorial Run/Walk that supports the Foundation.
-Our donors are school families, alumni, community members, faculty and many others who support our mission.
+For 2021-2022, we had total contributions of $483,574 from donors to the annual community fund drive and participants in the annual Katie Welling Memorial Run/Walk.
+Additional donations were made by alumni to support the Foundation.
+Our donors are school families, alumni, community members, faculty, and many others who support our mission.
 Here is a list of the grants made possible by donor generosity.